The Effect of Gamma Rays on Man-in-the-Moon Marigolds (film): Critical reception

 Variety commented, "Newman has gotten it all together here as a director, letting the story and the players unfold with simplicity, restraint and discernment."

 Time Out London called the film "an engaging adaptation" of the play "which sees Paul Newman's cool, lucid direction transforming what could have been a pretentious domestic drama into a touching account of small joys in sad and stunted lives ...
 Potts steals the movie, but what makes it so watchable is Newman's reluctance to sentimentalise."

+Review aggregator website Rotten Tomatoes reports that 77% of 13 critics gave the film a positive review, with an average rating of 7.3/10.

 Awards and nominations

 Joanne Woodward was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama but lost to Liv Ullmann in The Emigrants.
 She won the Kansas City Film Critics Circle Award for Best Actress and was named Best Actress at the 1973 Cannes Film Festival, where Paul Newman was nominated for the Palme d'Or.